 It sums up a project’s mission, goals, challenges, target audience, messaging, and other key features that will be delivered to the graphic designer before the project begins.
-Many aspects have to be covered to write a strong, compelling brief that provides accurate specifics to the graphic designer and, simultaneously, focuses on what is really important to the client.
+Many aspects must be covered to write a strong, compelling brief that provides accurate specifics to the graphic designer and, simultaneously, focuses on what is really important to the client.

 This article is written by a designer based on the design’s perspectives to ensure that the brief will be beneficial to the client and the designer.

 A designer with the correct worded brief can create direction, meaning, and purpose to communicate the identity and message of a trustworthy brand.

 “To believe that good design is produced merely by pleasing arranging of some visual miscellany is an erroneous concept of the graphic designer’s function.”Paul Rand

 A design brief is a project management document that provides the designer with all the information (scope, scale, core details) and the objectives of the design.
 It does not cover aesthetics.
 But it allows the designer to focus exactly on what the client wants before any work starts on the project.

 The brief informs design decisions and guidance to the overall workflow of the project, from conception to final delivery.